otabuzzman/otabuzzman.com/content/posts/tornado-java/index.md

 The for-loop I parallelized projects one planar rectangular area onto another in three-dimensional space.
 Each area represents an image and is thus defined by a bitmap, with each element representing a pixel.

 Here is a sketch of the strategy I implemented:
-- Find target bitmap for a given source image
+- Find target bitmap dimensions for source image
 - For each pixel in target image
   - Find corresponding pixel in source image
   - Set target pixel to color of source